Caring for your clothes

 To help you get maximum long lasting comfort we advise the following:

-- Wash after each wear and at 60 degrees
+- Wash after each wear at the recommended temperature

 - Wash inside out